lephuocdai/iOS-SDK-Helper/README.md

 Please see the [wiki](https://github.com/weemo/iOS-SDK-Helper/wiki) for more details regarding the implementation of the Helper.

+Please note that, as this application needs a video capture hardware to be used, it can not be used on the iPhone Simulator -- you must run it on an actual device.

 ### Fetch the sources

 Using "Download ZIP" won't give you anything usable, especially regarding the framework inner architecture.
 Try to use the CLI on your MacOS computer: